 Hibernate Query Language is known as an object-oriented query language.
 It is like structured query language (SQL) except that we use Objects instead of table names.
 HQL is case-insensitive except for java class and variable names.

 Thus we have completed 101 Advance Java Interview Questions listing.
+These are extremely useful Advance Java Interview Questions for beginners and experienced.
 We are sure that these questions will help you understand Advance Java and crack your interview.

 If you think we have missed anything important, please comment.
 Will try to accommodate it.